5 Slick Strategies to Get More for Your Home

 However, a neutral color palette doesn’t mean that you shouldn’t strategically use color when staging your house.
 A vase of flowers on the table is a great place to start.
 A bowl of colorful fruits in the kitchen is another nice touch.
 Other options for bringing in color include laying down a bright area rug and positioning vibrant throw pillows on the couch.

 These upgrades may cost you a bit up front, but your investment will pay off.
+Because these improvements can make a significant difference in resale value, a Home Equity Line of Credit or a personal loan with favorable terms can help with these upfront costs.
 When you have a substantial check in hand after the sale of your house, you’ll be glad that you employed these strategies.